umdfiresa2023/fire-summit-whistle-blowers/README.md

 # <u>**Data Wrangling**</u> **📊**

 1. The provided R code is designed to assess how positively or negatively a company’s environmental goals are expressed in its annual reports.

 2. It does this by looking at sentences in the reports that contain words related to the environment and calculating an overall sentiment score for those sentences.

 3. This score is based on a pre-defined list of words associated with positive or negative sentiments.
+The range of the sentiment values are -5 to 5, with -5 representing the most negative sentiment, and 5 representing the most positive.

 4. The code then calculates an average sentiment score to gauge the overall tone of the environmental statements in the reports, which can provide insights into a company’s commitment to environmental sustainability.

+### What does the score and code overall mean? 🧐

+1. All the functions used in this code about NLP are from the tidytext and SnowballC packages present in R.

+2. The analysis begins with reading all the data from the 10K report and then creates a database with all the report lines.

+3. The program checks for sentences with the words “environment”, “environmental” and “environmentally” and analyzes what sentiment each sentence depicts.

+4. Finally, the code averages out the score of each sentence to give an aggregate ESG Score for that 10K.

 ``` r
 library(textdata)